Weightlifting at the 2020 Summer Olympics – Women's 76 kg

 The women's 76 kg weightlifting competition at the 2020 Summer Olympics in Tokyo took place on 1 August 2021 at the Tokyo International Forum.
-Neisi Dajomes won the gold, with a combined lift of 263 kg.
+Neisi Dájomes won the gold, with a combined lift of 263 kg.

 The bouquets were presented by IWF Executive Board Member Karoliina Lundahl (Olympian in weightlifting, Finland), and the medals were presented by IOC Member Ryu Seung-min (Olympian in table tennis, 1 gold, silver, and bronze medal, South Korea).